Aidenliu98/INFO550_Project-1/README.md

-## ALMI_CAT: A Pipline of Parallel Imputation for Large-Scale Dataset
+## ALMI_CAT: Imputation for Large-Scale Association Testing Automated Pipline

 The data we used for illustration is called `sample_data.csv`, with its dictionary file `dict.csv`.
 They are both included in this repository.